m-daniela/chat-app/Notes/work.md

 ### Metadata about the users
 - an important issue regarding the limitations of end-to-end encryption is the fact that matadata is available to the server and it can be read and collected to be used for advertising etc.
 - so the server knows to whom did you talk to, at what hour, for how long, from where etc.
-- an example would be the update of terms and services of WhatsApp[] at the end of 2020, which resulted in a massive shift of the users to Signal or Telegram
+- an example would be the update of terms and services of [WhatsApp](https://www.whatsapp.com/legal/updates/privacy-policy/?lang=en), now owned by facebook, at the end of 2020, which resulted in a massive shift of the users to Signal or Telegram (some blog post here)
+- information that is collected includes, besides hardware and model information, browser information, mobile network, connection info, location information (for location related features)
-- proposed ways of handling this and collecting as little metadata as possible about the users are going to be later addressed in the next section
+- proposed ways of handling this and collecting as little metadata as possible about the users are going to be later addressed in the next sections

 ### Man-in-the-middle attacks